Submitty/submitty.github.io/_docs/instructor/iclicker.md

   The inner array format is:

   * **field:** ``"file"``
-    **type:** _string_
+    **type:** _array_
     **REQUIRED**

-    A relative path to the iClicker session file (should look something like LYYMMDDHHII.csv, where YY is the 2-digit year 00-99, MM is the 2-digit month 01-12, DD is the 2-digit day 01-31, HH is the two digit hour 00-23, and II is the 2-digit minute 00-59).
+    An array of strings, where each string is a relative path to a iClicker session file (should look something like LYYMMDDHHII.csv or .xml, where YY is the 2-digit year 00-99, MM is the 2-digit month 01-12, DD is the 2-digit day 01-31, HH is the two digit hour 00-23, and II is the 2-digit minute 00-59).
 Multiple files can be used for one lecture.
+Currently, multiple files can be used for one question even, but the column number and correct answer(s) must match in the files.

   * **field:** ``"column"``
     **type:** _integer_